Eibriel/SPContracts/README.md

 # SPContracts
-Contracts for the SoupPunk project
+Contracts for the SoupPunk project.